-All classes in the academic year 24-25 will be face-to-face.
+Classes in 2024-25 are normally face-to-face.
 Lectures usually last 50 minutes, starting on the hour.
 Lectures are intended to provide analysis of selected topics, and an introduction to the issues raised in the reading set for each module.
 However, there is a wide variation between modules in the format of these sessions and amount of information conveyed, the depth of attempted analysis, and the style of presentation.
-While most students find it useful to take notes at lectures, particularly in the first year, many make the mistake of trying to take no notes, or too many notes.
+While most students find it useful to take notes at lectures, many make the mistake of trying to take no notes, or too many notes.
 Those who take very few notes think they will remember what was said: you almost certainly won't!
 As for taking too many notes, a lecture is not an exercise in dictation!
 Rather, listen for the main points made by the lecturer - and if you do not understand any particular points, feel free to ask the lecturer after the class or in seminars.
 To get the most out of a lecture, however, it should be followed up by reading and discussion.
-Module handouts (usually posted on Blackboard) should be consulted in conjunction with this work, and these sometimes include suggestions for further reading on particular topics.
+Module handouts (usually posted on Blackboard) should be consulted in conjunction with this work, and these sometimes include suggestions for further reading on specific topics.
 Also, why not go for coffee with some fellow students after the lecture and have an informal discussion amongst yourselves?
 This, too, is an important learning experience as it is often surprising that some students will pick up on points which others don't and vice versa.